arcticblizzard/Coinmarch/docs/locations/districts/Garrison_Row.md

 ## Summary

-A compact, fortress-like enclave at the foot of the Spine causeway, Garrison Row is home to Kolnmark’s professional solders-for-hire.
+A compact, fortress-like enclave at the foot of the Cleft causeway, Garrison Row is home to Kolnmark’s professional solders-for-hire.
 Walled barracks, training yards, and communal facilities cluster along narrow, regimented streets.

 ## History & Role

 Originally built to house the city’s standing militia, Garrison Row expanded with the rise of mercenary companies sworn to Kolnmark’s defense (and highest bidder).
-Its stout ramparts and watchtowers guard the Spine Gate and serve as staging ground for campaigns both inside and beyond the city walls.
+Its stout ramparts and watchtowers guard the Cleft Gate and serve as staging ground for campaigns both inside and beyond the city walls.

 ## Economy & Activity